Dietrich Fischer-Dieskau, baritone; Daniel Barenboim,

 not suffer at all in Heine’s company.
 This is especially

-“Der Tod, das ist die kühle Nacht” returns to close the set with
+of “Der Tod, das ist die kühle Nacht” returns to close the set

-“Meerfahrt,” a grim, lugubrious barcarolle so distinctive and
+with “Meerfahrt,” a grim, lugubrious barcarolle so distinctive

-amazing in effect that it is unlike any other Brahms song.
+and amazing in effect that it is unlike any other Brahms

-The long piano introduction, with its disturbing foghorn blasts,
+song.
+The long piano introduction, with its disturbing

-sets the stage for a bitterly unfulfilled journey.
-The
+foghorn blasts, sets the stage for a bitterly unfulfilled

-dissonant climax, with an unexpected high vocal note, is
+barcarolle, and the dissonant climax, with an unexpected high

-breathtaking.
-The return of the foghorn blasts against the
+vocal note, is breathtaking.
+The return of the foghorn

 Note: Links to English translations of the